Donearm/Scientia/content/philosophy_and_religion/Hinduism.md

 weight: 1360
 ---

+## Veda

+[Prajapati](https://en.wikipedia.org/wiki/Prajapati) is the progenitor God of the Rigveda.
+He is later to be equated with Brahma and, especially, the concept of the Brahman.
+He is considered the creator of the world, being born of the cosmic golden egg (or being the actual egg), that existed among the primeval waters.
+It has been proposed a comparison between Prajapati and the cult of Orpheus as a creator God in ancient and hellenistic Greece.

 ## Philosophical schools within Hinduism

 + [Cārvāka](http://en.wikipedia.org/wiki/C%C4%81rv%C4%81ka) - contemporary school to Buddha's lifetime, which has arguably influenced his teachings.
 Materialistic, skeptic, atheist.